wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 ---

 The hale»connect platform can be configured to enable users to publish, transform and validate datasets, metadata and services within minutes.
 Automated workflows only need to be configured once by a Theme manager or Superuser, and can be re-used multiple times by any user in an organisation.
-For users with data that is frequently updated, automated transformation workflows make updating and republishing view and download services easy.
-Hale»connect can quickly and automatically rerun transformations and republish services and metadata to reflect changes in source data.
+For users with data that is frequently updated, automated transformation workflows make updating and republishing view and download services easy. hale»connect can quickly and automatically rerun transformations and republish services and metadata to reflect changes in source data.

 This tutorial reviews the steps required to configure the automation of an online transformation workflow.
 Publishing an online transformation requires the configuration of multiple resources and it must be performed by a user with Theme manager or Superuser permissions.
 Before we begin, let's review a list of the resources we need: